CPA vs EA vs CMA: Which Accounting Credential for Which Job (2026)

 "I want to prepare tax returns and represent clients before the IRS"

 EA is sufficient and the most direct path.
-CPA REG covers similar tax content but as part of a much broader credential.
+CPA REG covers similar tax content, but as part of a much broader credential.
 If you specifically want tax representation as a primary career, EA is faster, cheaper, and does not require an accounting degree.
-Many small tax practices have EAs and not CPAs.
+Plenty of small tax practices run on EAs and not CPAs.

 If you want to do tax at Big 4 or in a corporate tax department, CPA is more useful because it opens doors that EA cannot.
 The dual EA + CPA combination is common in mid-sized tax practices.